-On 29 and 30 November, African and European leaders will gather in Abidjan for the fifth AU-EU Summit.
-Their goal: to strengthen political and economic ties between the two continents, discuss the future of the Africa-Europe partnership and talk about issues of common concern.
+On 29 and 30 November 2017, African and European leaders gathered in Abidjan for their fifth Summit since 2000.
+With the accession of Morocco to the African Union, it was also the first-ever AU-EU Summit.
+Its goal: to strengthen political and economic ties between the two continents and reserve a prominent place for the younger generations in the Africa-Europe partnership.

 Which issues will European and African leaders discuss exactly?
 Which topics will they stay clear of, and why?
 What is the current status of the relationship and how can it be strengthened?
 Will both parties be able to shake off past habits, break with the vested interest of the past and fundamentally change the course of action?
 How can we make sure to link up discussions on the Africa-Europe partnership with negotiations on the future partnership between the EU and African, Caribbean and Pacific (ACP) Group of States?

-Ahead and after the Summit, ECDPM will try to answer these questions.
+Ahead and after the Summit, ECDPM tried to answer these questions.
 This dossier collects our analysis, blogs and events linked to the Summit.
-In the weeks to come, you can expect many new blogs, articles and publications – so stay tuned.

 If you would like to know about our work on Africa-Europe relations ahead of the Summit or share your thoughts, you can get in touch with our experts via our people page.
 For media and communications enquiries or initiatives, please contact Virginia Mucchi or Nina Thijssen.

 The AU-EU Abidjan Summit: Is there life beyond migration?

 Despite an ambitious agenda of common priorities, the migration issue seems to have monopolised a large part of the discussions at the AU-EU Summit in Abidjan last week, mainly because of the urgency relating to the dramatic situation of refugees and migrants in Libya.
 ECDPM’s Geert Laporte, who was in Abidjan, looks at what actually came out of the two days.